jgoulah/mastering-failure/oscon2015.md

 # At the end we should have

 - detailed notes from the conversation
-- agreement on tricky components and document
+- agreement on tricky components and document them
 - a compilation of learnings and questions
 - a decision of whether to keep going with the project, stop and rethink, or gather more information